uriel1998/muna/README.md

 ### feeds-in.sh

 While this script is included here as an example, it is a fully functional DEATH ST... script.
-It's a functional script, appropriate to put in a cronjob.
+It's a functional script, appropriate to put in a cronjob to preprocess sources of URLs for `ArchiveBox`.
+Or use it as the base of a script to meet your needs.

 If you are using `feeds-in.sh` with `ArchiveBox`, you will need to edit these lines as appropriate for you: